Christianity in Australia: Early history of the Catholic Church in Australia

-Some of the Irish convicts had been transported to Australia for political crimes or social rebellion in Ireland.
-This was due to the colonisation of the Irish people by the English, and resultant dispossession and cruel conditions forced on them by the English.
-Irish Catholics had been forced to pay tithes to the protestant churches, even though they were Catholics.
-Authorities were prejudiced against Catholics and Catholic convicts were compelled to attend Church of England services, with no provision or respect for Catholicism.
+Large numbers of Irish Catholics were transported to Australia between the late 18th and 19th centuries; many had been transported to Australia for political crimes or social rebellion in Ireland.
+Colonial authorities in Australia were suspicious of Catholicism for the first three decades of settlement and Catholic convicts were "compelled to attend the more or less perfunctory services of the Anglican Church".
+In New South Wales and Tasmania, the children of Catholic convicts and all orphans under the care of the colonial government were brought up as Anglicans.

 One-tenth of all the convicts who came to Australia on the First Fleet were Catholic and at least half of them were born in Ireland.
-A small proportion of British marines were also Catholic.
+A small proportion of British marines onboard the First Fleet were also Catholic.
 Other groups were also represented, for example, among the Tolpuddle martyrs were a number of Methodists.

 It was the crew of the French explorer La Pérouse who conducted the first Catholic ceremony on Australian soil in 1788 – the burial of Father Louis Receveur, a Franciscan friar, who died while the ships were at anchor at Botany Bay, while on a mission to explore the Pacific.
-The first Catholic priest colonists arrived in Australia as convicts in 1800 – James Harold, James Dixon and Peter O'Neill, who had been convicted for "complicity" in the Irish 1798 Rebellion.
+The first Catholic priest colonists arrived in Australia as convicts in 1800 – James Harold, James Dixon and Peter O'Neill, who had been convicted for "complicity" in the Irish Rebellion of 1798.
 Dixon was conditionally emancipated and permitted to celebrate Mass.
 On 15 May 1803, in vestments made from curtains and with a chalice made of tin he conducted the first Catholic Mass in New South Wales.
-The Irish led Castle Hill Rebellion of 1804 alarmed the British authorities and Dixon's permission to celebrate Mass was revoked.
-Fr Jeremiah Flynn, an Irish Cistercian, was appointed as Prefect Apostolic of New Holland (Australia) and set out from Britain for the colony uninvited.
-Watched by authorities, Flynn secretly performed priestly duties before being arrested and deported to London.
+The 1804 Castle Hill convict rebellion, which large amounts of Irish Catholic convicts participated in, led to Dixon's permission to celebrate Mass being revoked.
+Jeremiah Flynn, an Irish Cistercian, was appointed as Prefect Apostolic of New Holland (Australia) and set out from Britain for the colony uninvited.
+Monitored by the colonial authorities, Flynn secretly performed priestly duties before being arrested and deported to London.
 Reaction to the affair in Britain led to two further priests being allowed to travel to the colony in 1820 – John Joseph Therry and Philip Conolly.
 The foundation stone for the first St Mary's Cathedral, Sydney was laid on 29 October 1821 by Governor Lachlan Macquarie.

 The absence of a Catholic mission in Australia before 1818 reflected the legal disabilities of Catholics in Britain.
 The government therefore endorsed the English Benedictines to lead the early church in the colony.
 William Bernard Ullathorne (1806–1889) was instrumental in influencing Pope Gregory XVI to establish a Catholic hierarchy in Australia.
 Ullathorne was in Australia from 1833 to 1836 as vicar-general to Bishop William Morris (1794–1872), whose jurisdiction extended over the Australian missions.